bavanDA/enroll-insight/README.md

 - **Database**: MongoDB for storing synced NJIT course data
 - **Course Sync**: Custom API client that fetches latest courses from NJIT and syncs them to MongoDB

+## 📥 Installation & Setup

+For detailed setup instructions, see the [INSTALLATION](INSTALLATION.md) guide.

 ## 🚧 Challenges We Faced

 - Gemini was inconsistent: ignored instructions and often repeated recommendations